-Computing at Cale Green
+Computing at Cale Green Primary School

-The New Computing Curriculum develops both skills and knowledge.
 Children are taught computer science.
 This includes the craft of coding, from KS1 onwards – floor and screen turtles at KS1 to Scratch and Raspberry Pi at KS2.
 Children learn about programming, data, algorithms and networks.
 This enables children to develop an understanding of the principles of computer science.
 They develop computational thinking.
 There’s also a focus on problem solving: using logic and ideas about systems, patterns (and pattern languages), abstraction and decomposition.

 The new curriculum puts a clearer emphasis on three areas of learning: